EldryMG/Feedback-form/README.md

 7. You will be taken to a screen notifying you that your feedback has been captured, and offering the chance to provide new feedback by selecting the "Retake Survey" button.
 8. Admin users will have access to all the feedback by navigating to `localhost:3000/#/admin`.
 9. Here, admin users can review all the feedback given in a table.
 10. Admin users can toggle whether a post should be flagged by clicking on the "flag" icon in the "Flagged" column.
 A gray, empty flag will indicate that the feedback has not been flagged.
+When a post is flagged, the row will turn a dark red color.
 11. Admin users can delete specific feedback by clicking on the "trash can" icon in the "Delete" column.
-A confirmation modal will pop up asking the user to confirm the attempt to delete the feedback.
-Selecting "Delete" will permanently remove the feedback.
+A modal will appear to let the user know the post was deleted.

 ## Built With